NDobricic/animal-drug-detection/README.md

 Ensure that you have [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/distribution) installed on your system.

 #### 2. Create a Conda Environment
-Use the provided `environment.yml` file to create a Conda environment named `animal-drug-detection`:
+Use the provided `environment.yml` file to create a Conda environment named `animal-lifespan-prediction`:

 ```bash
 conda env create -f environment.yml